Secondary Uses Service (SUS)

 - Guidance & other useful documents

 - Requirements for Submission of Commissioning Data Set Data to SUS (Secondary Uses Service) [118kb]

 - What's New

-Every two weeks subscribers receive an email bulletin notifying them of SUS developments, issues, updates and additions to the website and user-documentation.
+Every month subscribers receive an email bulletin notifying them of SUS developments, issues, updates and additions to the website and user-documentation.

 - DH Payment by Results Guidance

 - CDS 6.2 Human Behavioural, Organisational and Technical Guidance